 - Take off the heat and add your flavour if you want one

-For a vanilla cake, remove the cocoa and replace with flour and a tsp of vanilla extract.
+For a vanilla cake, remove the cocoa and baking powder and replace with 1oz flour and a tsp of vanilla extract.

 For a sandwich cake, divide the mixture into two greased 6inch round cake tins and bake for 20-25 minutes until springy to the touch.